sunnz/heartbleed-dump/README.md

 heartbleed-dump
 ===============

-Test for OpenSSL heartbeat vulnerability and optionally writes result to a file.
+Extended fork of Jared Stafford's ssltest.py that sets payload length to 65535 bytes and optionally saves the result to a file.